Resilient Brand

 International validation came quickly.
 At the 1900 Paris World Exhibition, Massandra won the Grand Prix, defeating French champagnes.
 Count Chandon of Moët & Chandon allegedly mistook Lev’s Crimean champagne for French at a banquet—a story still told in Russian wine circles as proof that Crimean terroir could match European standards.

-Revolution and Survival
+Revolution and survival

 The 1917 Bolshevik Revolution posed existential threats.
 Revolutionary ideology considered fine wine bourgeois decadence.
 Cellars across Russia were looted or destroyed.
 Massandra’s workers faced a choice that would determine whether 23 years of imperial investment—and wines already aging from the 1890s—would survive.